trisfaizal/Marketing-Site/_posts/2017-11-08-publishing-workflows-for-jekyll-editors.md

 ## Merging

 Merging allows editors to perform a merge from one branch to another in CloudCannon.
 This is typically for pushing a staging branch to production but there's nothing stopping you from using it with more complex workflows.
+To set this up go to your site settings-&gt;storage providers.
+Add the publishing branch you want to merge into and make sure `Publishing Mode` is set to Merge.
+Once that is set up, Editors will have a "Publish" button when they're editing the site.
+When they press this it will perform the merge to the publishing branch.

 ## Pull requests